pyropy/exceliser/README.md

 Serialization of excel documents to json makes them suitable for storing to database and deserialized when needed rather then keeping them as files.

-## Contributors

-* None, but you can be the first one.

 ## Author

 * Srdjan Stankovic